ikoene/ikoene/README.md

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=ikoene)](https://github.com/ikoene)

-I work as a software engineer at [Duke & Grace](https://www.dukeandgrace.com/), a full service digital agency located in Gent, Belgium.
+I work as a cloud engineer at [In The Pocket](https://www.inthepocket.com/), located in Gent, Belgium.

-My main tasks include:

-* developing and maintaining web applications
-* creating technical and functional analyses
-* improving and expanding our internal "Harmony" web platform

-I mainly develop web applications with the [Symfony framework](https://github.com/symfony/symfony).
-I’ve worked on projects both small and large in scope.

-While PHP development is my expertise, I also have some experience with frontend development.
-I've used frontend frameworks like Bootstrap and Foundation for developing responsive, mobile first projects.
+My main task consists of developing cloud native applications that support user-facing applications, integrate with various systems and enable data intelligence.

 I love experimenting with technologies that aren't necessarily needed to practice my day job.
 I have a fond interest in augmented reality and virtual assistants like Alexa.